huggingface/transformers/README.md

 - `input_ids`: a torch.LongTensor of shape [batch_size, sequence_length] with the word token indices in the vocabulary (see the tokens preprocessing logic in the scripts `extract_features.py`, `run_classifier.py` and `run_squad.py`), and
 - `token_type_ids`: an optional torch.LongTensor of shape [batch_size, sequence_length] with the token types indices selected in [0, 1].
 Type 0 corresponds to a `sentence A` and type 1 corresponds to a `sentence B` token (see BERT paper for more details).
 - `attention_mask`: an optional torch.LongTensor of shape [batch_size, sequence_length] with indices selected in [0, 1].
 It's a mask to be used if the input sequence length is smaller than the max input sequence length in the current batch.
 It's the mask that we typically use for attention when a batch has varying length sentences.
+- `output_all_encoded_layers`: boolean which controls the content of the `encoded_layers` output as described below.
+Default: `True`.

 This model outputs a tuple composed of:

+- `encoded_layers`: controled by the value of the `output_encoded_layers` argument:

-- `all_encoder_layers`: a list of torch.FloatTensor of size [batch_size, sequence_length, hidden_size] which is a list of the full sequences of hidden-states at the end of each attention block (i.e. 12 full sequences for BERT-base, 24 for BERT-large), and
+  . `output_all_encoded_layers=True`: outputs a list of the encoded-hidden-states at the end of each attention block (i.e. 12 full sequences for BERT-base, 24 for BERT-large), each encoded-hidden-state is a torch.FloatTensor of size [batch_size, sequence_length, hidden_size], . `output_all_encoded_layers=False`: outputs only the encoded-hidden-states corresponding to the last attention block,

 - `pooled_output`: a torch.FloatTensor of size [batch_size, hidden_size] which is the output of a classifier pretrained on top of the hidden state associated to the first character of the input (`CLF`) to train on the Next-Sentence task (see BERT's paper).

 An example on how to use this class is given in the `extract_features.py` script which can be used to extract the hidden states of the model for a given input.